From 1 July 2018, the AML CFT Act applies to TGT Legal and other law firms.

 How the AML CFT Act affects our clients

-The AML/CFT Act requires law firms to assess the money laundering and terrorist financing risks they may face in their businesses and to identify potentially suspicious activity.
+The AML CFT Act requires TGT Legal to assess the money laundering and terrorist financing risk we may face in our business and to identify potentially suspicious activity.

-CDD requires a law firm to undertake certain background checks before providing services to clients.
-Law firms must also take reasonable steps to make sure the information they receive from clients is correct, and so they need to ask for documents that show this.
+We must also take reasonable steps to make sure the information we receive is correct and we may need to ask for further documents to show this.

-If we are not able to obtain the required information from you, it is likely we will not be able to act for you.
+If we are not able to obtain the required information, we may not be able to act.

 We will communicate further about this with our clients and prospective clients.
 However, in the meantime, if you have any queries or concerns please contact TGT Legal’s Compliance Officer, Tracy Owen.